 When the markets are volatile, the value of gold increases as investors retreat to safety.
 When inflation rises, so too does the value of gold.
 Even Warren Buffett – who has a long history of dismissing gold as an investment – has come around.
 There are many ways to invest in gold.
 You can buy physical gold.
 You can try your luck with gold futures.
 There are plenty of pure-play gold stocks out there, too.
 But gold ETFs offer broad exposure.
 And that makes this an excellent inflation stock to invest in to prepare for a decline in value of the dollar.

 These are just a sampling of the industries that can thrive amid an increase in inflation.
 The healthcare industry also tends to experience growth when the value of the dollar decreases.
 Same goes for companies that provide building materials and technologies.

-But the five investment opportunities listed above are in an excellent position.
+But the five investment opportunities listed above are in an excellent position for the foreseeable future.
 They can help safeguard your portfolio if the dollar decreases and maintain it along the way until it does.

 Matthew Makowski is a senior research analyst and writer at Investment U. He has been studying and writing about the markets for 20 years.
 Equally comfortable identifying value stocks as he is discounts in the crypto markets, Matthew began mining Bitcoin in 2011 and has since honed his focus on the cryptocurrency markets as a whole.
 He is a graduate of Rutgers University and lives in Colorado with his dogs Dorito and Pretzel.